Can a protophobic vector boson explain the ATOMKI anomaly?

 with $\omega$ as energy for both $X$ and photon, with $q=\sqrt{\omega^2-M_X^2}$.
 Now, at the energy of the MIS resonance where the anomaly was observed, Fig.~\ref{fig:SfacPhotonandX} shows $\sigma_{\gamma, E1} \approx 0.7\ \sigma_{\gamma, M1}$.
 Here $\omega=18.15$ MeV, and $q=6.36$ MeV for $M_X=17 $ MeV.
 Then \eq{rat} tells us that

 The sensitivity to the value of $M_X$ can be seen from the denominator---$M_X$ is close to $\omega$.

 The ratio 8.6 is obtained by assuming that \eq{Xm1} is exact.
-However to evade this conclusion, $\vert \ve_s / \ve_v \vert$ must be around or larger than $12$ as shown in \eq{eqn:breakapprox}, forcing $X$ to be \emph{protophilic}.
+However to evade this conclusion, $\vert \ve_s / \ve_v \vert$ must be around or larger than $12$ as shown in \eq{eqn:breakapprox}, which conflicts with $X$ being protophobic.

-In summary, the results presented in Fig.~\ref{fig:SfacPhotonandX} show that there would be a signal of $X$ production due to $E1^X$ transitions, i.e., Bremsstrahlung radiation of $X$ boson at all beam energies above threshold.
-This mechanism has a smooth beam energy $E$ dependence, while the resonant production diminishes quickly when $E$ is a few widths away from the resonances.
+In summary, the results presented in Fig.~\ref{fig:SfacPhotonandX} show that there would be a signal of $X$ production due to the $E1^X + L1^X +C1^X$ transitions, i.e., Bremsstrahlung radiation of $X$ boson at all beam energies above threshold.
+This mechanism has a smooth beam energy $E_\mathrm{lab}$ dependence, while the resonant production diminishes quickly when $E_\mathrm{lab}$ is a few widths away from the resonances.
 In fact, given a 17 MeV $X$ boson, the enhancement signal should have been seen at {\it all} four of energies of the ATOMKI experiment~\cite{Krasznahorkay:2015iga}.
-For a $18$ MeV $X$ boson, although $X$ production around the MIV resonance is eliminated due to kinematic threshold, the smooth $E1^X$ component should still be detectable above the MIS resonance.
+For a $18$ MeV $X$ boson, although $X$ production around the MIV resonance is eliminated due to kinematic threshold, the smooth Bremsstrahlung component should still be detectable above the MIS resonance.
 However, the experimental observation~\cite{Krasznahorkay:2015iga} of the anomaly is absent below or above the MIS, higher-energy 1$^+$, resonance. \emph{Therefore, the explanation of the anomaly in terms of protophobic vector boson $X$ cannot be correct.}

+It is worth commenting on the $C0^X$ and $L0^X$ multipoles which contribute to the $X$-production but not to the $\g$ production.
+Although their contributions can not be inferred from the $\gamma$ production, their energy dependences are smooth, because they do not induce transition between $\bee$'s $1^+$ resonance and $0^+$ ground state.
+Therefore, their contributions \footnote{The $C0^X$ and $L0^X$ cross section should be much smaller than the $E1^X$, because for the former the relative motions in both initial ($^7$Li--$p$) and final states ($^8$Be--$X$) are in p waves, while for the latter both are in s waves.
+Of course, a definite answer has to be drawn from nuclear microscopic calculations.} enhance the smooth-energy-dependence component in the $X$-production cross section, which further strengthens our basic conclusion.

+Our considerations here are concerned with the $A=8$ system.
+However, for the $A=4$ system $^4$He, where a signal of $X$-boson production has also been claimed~\cite{Feng:2020mbt,Krasznahorkay:2019lyl}, the Bremsstrahlung terms induced by the ($L0^X$, $C0^X$) multipoles, and the $ELC1^X$ induced resonant productions from the two $1^+$ resonances---about $3.5$ MeV above the experimental measurement~\cite{Krasznahorkay:2019lyl} but with about $6$ MeV widths~\cite{Tilley:1992zz}---will be present.
+Therefore, given the coupling constants of Ref.~\cite{Feng:2020mbt} one should reasonably expect to have seen a signal at all beam energies.
+Detailed nuclear calculations of the $L0^X$, $C0^X$, $E1^X$, $L1^X$ and $C1^X$ matrix elements for $A=4$ would be valuable for addressing this issue.